friederbluemle/gradle/subprojects/docs/src/docs/release/notes.md

 See [the documentation](userguide/dependency_resolution.html#sub:cache_copy) for more details.

 <a name="compilation-order"></a>
-## Defining compilation order between Groovy, Scala and Java
+## Defining compilation order between JVM languages

-Previously, the relationship between Java, Groovy and Scala compilation was hardcoded with explicit task dependencies in the same project.
-Gradle assumed Groovy and Scala compilation would always depend on Java compilation.
-That is, `compileGroovy` and `compileScala` would directly depend on the output from `compileJava`.
+Gradle supports combining multiple JVM language in a single project, like mixing Scala and Java or Java, Groovy and Kotlin.
+Each language will have its own source set and compile task defined.
+Prior to Gradle 6.1, the compile task dependencies were defined in a way that made them hard to tweak.
+For example, it was complicated, and even impossible with Gradle 6.0, to make Kotlin code depend on Groovy code because of the explicit task dependencies declared by the Groovy plugin.

 These task dependencies have been remodelled using [directory properties](userguide/lazy_configuration.html#).
-The relationship between compilation tasks is expressed in the task's classpath.
-Removing a directory property from the classpath also removes the corresponding task dependency.
-This can be used to change the relationship between Java, Groovy and Scala compilation tasks.
+The relationship between compilation tasks is expressed through the classpath property of the tasks.
+Removing a directory property from a classpath also removes the corresponding task dependency.
+This can be used to change the relationship between Java, Groovy, Kotlin and Scala compilation tasks to whatever order is required by the project.

-For example, when combining Groovy and Kotlin in the same project, it was previously difficult to make Kotlin classes depend on Groovy classes.
+When combining Groovy and Kotlin in the same project, you can make Kotlin classes depend on Groovy classes like this:

 ```
 tasks.named('compileGroovy') {